Chefchaouen - Morocco's Mystical Blue Pearl

 Don’t be stingy on heating

-The friendly receptionist offered us heating for an extra fee, but we decided to save money and cope without it.
+The friendly receptionist also offered us heating for an extra fee, but we decided to save money and cope without it.

 We realized that we had saved in the wrong place.
 It was March and the temperature dropped to zero outside at night.
 It wasn’t much warmer inside.